blazingdrummer/BakedModpack/README.md

   - removed AlternativeArtificer
     - waiting on compatibility update
-  - removed SavedGames
-    - waiting on compatibility update
   - removed GeneralFixes
     - waiting on compatibility update
-  - removed MakeMonsterToothGreatAgain
-    - waiting on compatibility update
   - removed Void_Reaver
     - waiting on bugfixes
     - M2 has no proc coefficient like vanilla Void Reavers
   - removed LunarCoinShareOnPickup
     - won't allow you to pickup lunar coins
-    - waiting on bugfix
   - removed FixedSplitscreen
     - menu is slightly buggy now, but usable
     - can still be installed separately
     - [x] edit changelog to reflect this
+  - removed SavedGames
+    - waiting on compatibility update
+    - still think it caused lunar drop rate to reset; no proof of this
   - removed VanillaTweaks
   - removed PlayableSora
   - removed PlayableAkali

-TODO: add printer to Bazaar?
-TODO: remove EngiShieldNotification? might not be needed with vanilla changes, test

-TODO: convert User's Guide to GitHub wiki
-TODO: convert relevant notes to markdown for easier formatting
-TODO: remove access to mod list/PvP list in exchange for the new wiki
+  - removed MakeMonsterToothGreatAgain
+  - removed AcridM1Heal

+  - added SolidIceWall v1.1.0
+  - added ShowDeathCause v1.0.2
+  - added BazaarPrinter v0.2.0

 TODO: talk to Mythic about front page sorting on Thunderstore
-TODO: remove VanillaTweaks and adjust BakedLanguageEdits accordingly
-TODO: add SolidIceWall and a replacement for autopickup behavior
 TODO: write up a description for Wispy and send to Rein

+Drop-In Multiplayer:
+- [ ] test functionality in multiplayer
+- [ ] test if custom characters work, even if the unrestricted version isn't enabled
+- [ ] add section to README and changelog